lognormal/boomerang/doc/methodology.md

 This is how we measure.

-### 1.1 attach a function to the <code>window.onbeforeunload</code> event.
+### 1.1 attach a function to the <code>window.onbeforeunload, document.onmouseup</code> (only activated for links) and <code>form.onsubmit</code> (for all forms on the page) events.

-Inside this function, we take a time reading (in milliseconds) and store it into a session cookie along with the URL of the current page.
+Inside the last invocation of this function, we take a time reading (in milliseconds) and store it into a session cookie along with the URL of the current page or the URL of any clicked link or submitted form.

+### 1.2 attach a function to the window.onunload (non-Safari) and window.onpagehide (Safari) events.

+We take a time reading in this function as well, and store it in the session cookie.

 ### 1.2 attach a function to the <code>window.onload</code> event.

-Inside this function, we take a time reading (in milliseconds).
-If the browser has implemented the
+Inside this function, we take a time reading (in milliseconds) and call this <code>rt.end</code>

-<a href="http://dev.w3.org/2006/webapi/WebTiming/">WebTiming</a> API, we
-pull out <code>navigationStart</code> (or <code>fetchStart</code> if <code>navigationStart</code>
+If the browser has implemented the <a href="http://dev.w3.org/2006/webapi/WebTiming/">WebTiming</a> API, we pull out <code>navigationStart</code> (or <code>fetchStart</code> if <code>navigationStart</code>
 is unset).
 To get around a bug in Firefox 7 and 8, we use <code>unloadEventStart</code> instead.

-If the WebTiming API is not supported, we look for the cookie where we set the start time, and if found, use that.
+If the WebTiming API is not supported, we look for the cookie where we wrote the start time, and if found, use that.
+This time is set to <code>rt.tstart</code>.
 If we find neither, we abort <a href="#fn-1" class="fn">[1]</a>.

 If we find a cookie, we check the URL stored in the cookie with the <code>document.referrer</code>
-of the current document.
+of the current document if it was set via <code>onbeforeunload</code> or the URL of the current page if the cookie was set via <code>onmouseup</code> or <code>onsubmit</code>.
 If these two differ, it means that the user possibly visited a third party page in between the two pages from our site and the measurement is invalid, so we abort <a href="#fn-2" class="fn">[2]</a>.

 If we're still going, we pull the time out of the cookie and remove the cookie.
-We measure the difference in the two times and this is the round trip time for the page.
+We measure the difference in the two times (<code>rt.end - rt.tstart</code>) and this is the round trip time for the page.

 ## 2. Bandwidth &amp; Latency measurements